seanrieger/Terminal-Tedium-Automatonism-Patches/inFormant/README.md

 (For more info on installed an OLED to your TT see: https://github.com/oldmanfury/tt_EBS

 Then patch your 1v/o CV into knob 1 and audio out to your mixer and test away.
+The CV input on Knob 1 is normalized to the other two oscillators, which you can then offset if you like.
+(Chords?
+Super thick detuning?)
 You will likely have to tune knob1 but everything should track accordingly.

 For info on Terminal Tedium see: https://github.com/mxmxmx/terminal_tedium